Adhava805/IOS-Portfolio-Nandhiyar22/README.md

 * Learned how to make proper ui
 * Learned what certain item can do in Xcode
 * Learned how to stack items in Xcode
+* Watched many coding tutorials
+* Learning how to make items move
+* Learning how to zoom in on assets
+* Trying to find a way to make and ai move in a certain way and race
 * Started my personal app

 ### New to Sketch